DevInnovationLab/pandemic_model_public/README.md

 This repository uses YAML configuration files.
 Clone [this repository](https://github.com/MartinKoch123/yaml) into the root directory of the pandemic model repository to add YAML read and write functions.

 ## Python

+You may need to install C/C++ and Fortran compilers to install some of the packages (aesara).

 We use [poetry](https://python-poetry.org/) for Python package and environment management.

 Install poetry following the instructions [here](https://python-poetry.org/docs/#installation).
 Then run the following commands